-AwareID $^{\text{m}}$ is our new Software-as-a-Service ("SaaS) offering that is used for Aware's adaptive authentication platform of cloud-based biometric application programming interfaces ("APIs") and turnkey services.
-AwareID provides biometric face and voice analysis for liveness-verification, and document validation.
-The platform uses proprietary Adaptive Authentication technology in cloud-based bundles which can be pre-configured and configured by the customer to provide comprehensive authentication functionality with situational awareness for onboarding, access control/management, and authentication of transactions.
+AwareID^m is a Software-as-a-Service (SaaS) offering that provides advanced identity verification and continuous authentication capabilities.
+Its modular design ensures flexibility and extensibility across various industries.
+AwareID continues to leverage Knomi to provide biometric face and voice matching (1:1 and 1:N), liveness-verification (presentation attack detection), and document validation.
+The platform uses proprietary Adaptive Authentication technology in cloud-based bundles which can be pre-configured and/or configured by the customer to provide comprehensive authentication functionality with situational awareness for onboarding, access control/management, and authentication of transactions.
 These services can be used discretely to enhance investments already in place or combined to provide higher functionality.
-The AwareID platform is built on open architecture and interfaces to maximize interoperability and connection to other biometric and/or digital identity applications and platforms.
-AwareID is provided as a SaaS offering with usage-based pricing.
-This wider SaaS offering includes the solutions formerly referred to as $Indigo^{\infty}$ and $Indigo^{\infty}$ are $Indigo^{\infty}$ and $Indigo^{\infty}$ and Indigo
+The AwareID solution is built on open architecture and interfaces to maximize interoperability and connection to other biometric and/or digital identity applications and platforms.
+AwareID is typically provided as a SaaS offering with usage-based or transaction-based pricing, however it is also available on-premises when leveraging Knomi SDKs.